TahaGitHub/Birinci-Bitirme-Project/README.md

 # First Graduation Project in [Gazi Un](https://mf-bm.gazi.edu.tr/).

-Project idea was more bigger that what done and due to lack of time, I just did the basic scan for Marker "QR" and projection on VR.\
+Project idea was more bigger that what done and due to lack of time, I just did the basic scan for Marker "QR" and projection on AR.\

 Used to build the project many tools:
 * [Unity3D](https://unity.com/)